 The Plight of Refugees

-We are happy to present this talk (via video) by Corine Dehabey from US Together that was given at our Spring meeting on March 11, 2017.
+We are happy to present this talk (via video) by Corine Dehabey from US Together that was given at on March 11, 2017.
 We learned a lot and found her very helpful in assisting us to understand the plight of refugees.
 Click below to watch the videotaped presentation. https://zoom.us/recording/play/juULVMPIywnBEGvK06XJcp8iRb2zXqn1mFTdLLJyJ67LcJA5oHJG7TZ2BA9boLTz

 Beauty and Justice